-į guments binned.data A GRanges object with binned read counts.
+binned.data A GRanges object with binned read counts.
 ID An identifier that will be used to identify this sample in various downstream functions.
 Could be the file name of the binned.data for example. eps Convergence threshold for the Baum-Welch algorithm. init One of the following initialization procedures: standard The negative binomial of state '2-somy' will be initialized with mean=mean(counts), var=var(counts).
 This procedure usually gives good convergence. random Mean and variance of the negative binomial of state '2-somy' will be initialized with random values (in certain boundaries, see source code).
 Try this if the standard procedure fails to produce a good fit. max.time The maximum running time in seconds for the Baum-Welch algorithm.
 If this time is reached, the Baum-Welch will terminate after the current iteration finishes.
-The default -1 is no limit. max.iter The maximum number of iterations for the Baum-Welch algorithm.
-The default -1 is no limit. num.trials The number of trials to find a fit where state most.frequent.state is most frequent.
+Set max.time $= -1$ for no limit. max.iter The maximum number of iterations for the Baum-Welch algorithm.
+Set $max.iter = -1$ for no limit. num.trials The number of trials to find a fit where state most.frequent.state is most frequent.
 Each time, the HMM is seeded with different random initial values. eps.try If code num.trials is set to greater than 1, eps.try is used for the trial runs.
-If findCNVs.strandseq 27 strand Run the HMM only for the specified strand.
-One of c('+', '-', '').
+If unset, eps is used. num.threads Number of threads to use.
+Setting this to >1 may give increased performance.